The Diet-Climate Connection

 Reduce Food Waste

 Reducing food waste is one of the easiest and best ways to lower your impact on the planet – and you can save money while doing it.
+See Green Needham’s Food Waste page

 Growing Your Own Food

 Growing some fruits and vegetables in your own back yard is easy and fun, and a great way to enjoy being outdoors.
 You don’t need much space, and some things can even be grown in pots on your deck or patio.
 Need some tips on how to start?
-Take a class with the Needham Community Farm.
+Take a class or rent a bed with the Needham Community Farm.
 Or just dig a small plot in a sunny location and start planting!

 Get online tips on how to get started from Eartheasy’s Backyard Vegetable Gardening